-Here are a number of online Fibromyalgia resources you may want to take time to explore.
+Here are a number of online fibromyalgia resources you may want to take time to explore.

-Association and Community Web Sites
+Association and Community Websites

-Association and Community
+Association and Community Websites

 American Chronic Pain Association